Denise Julia: Personal life

 Julia is openly pansexual.
 In a Pride Month interview with Billboard Philippines, she admitted that she has felt the pressure to come out "again and again".
 She said that she hopes to normalize "girly" and "femme" representation among queer women.
-In her interview with Mega’s Gianna Sibal, Julia highlighted how uncommon it still is in the industry for a queer artist to embrace a style that is overtly feminine, girly, and sexy.
-She explained that, through both her fashion and presentation, she wants to affirm that queer people can look and dress this way, and still create music that represents and resonates with their community.
+In her interview with Mega’s Gianna Sibal, Julia highlighted how uncommon it still is in the industry for a queer woman to embrace a style that is overtly feminine, girly, and sexy.
+She explained that, through both her fashion and presentation, she wants to affirm that queer women can look and dress this way, and still create music that represents and resonates with their community.
 In November 2023, Julia underwent an operation to remove her tonsils due to chronic tonsillitis, a condition that otolaryngologist Anthony Jahn links to stress.
 In 2024, she was diagnosed with severe anxiety, specifically a panic disorder, and reportedly experienced an episode of PTSD.

 In December 2024, celebrity photographer BJ Pascual named Julia as the "worst" person he had ever worked for.
 On a since-deleted viral episode of influencer Killa Kush's podcast, Pascual claimed that he had spent a hefty sum to prepare a photoshoot and music video shoot for Julia, but had to cancel the shoots at the last minute due to Julia and her team's alleged unprofessionalism.
 Julia, Pascual, and Kush each released various statements about the issue on social media, with Julia firmly denying the accusations of unprofessional behavior.
 On December 26, Julia announced that she was planning to file lawsuits against Pascual and Kush, including a defamation suit against Pascual.